spShashankGit/Dev-Journal/whitepaper-summaries/Apple Labs - The illusion of thinking/illusion-of-thinking-apple-labs.md

 3. Conclusion from paper: Through extensive experimentation across diverse puzzles, we show that frontier LRMs face a complete accuracy collapse beyond certain complexities.

-4. Conclusion 2: They exhibit a counter-intuitive scaling limit: their reasoning effort increases with problem complexity up to a point, then declines despite having an adequate token budget.
+4. Conclusion 2: LRMs exhibit a counter-intuitive scaling limit: their reasoning effort increases with problem complexity up to a point, then declines despite having an adequate token budget.

 > ### LRM vs their standard LLM, Three performance regime
 > 1. Low-complexity tasks where standard models surprisingly LLMs outperform LRMs.